 As a professor of American Studies and international affairs, I teach a broad range of courses at GW.
 My undergraduate courses include large lecture surveys on the history of US media and popular culture and on the history of the US in the World, as well as smaller seminars on American studies methods for cultural analysis (“Critiquing Culture”) and on US-Middle East Cultural Encounters.
-In spring 2017 I taught a class called “The Politics of ‘Saving Africa’.”
+In spring 2019, I am teaching a class called “The Politics of ‘Saving Africa’.”

 My graduate classes range similarly, from seminars on the US in the World to religion and media.
 I have been fortunate to work with a range of outstanding PhD and MA students, many of whom have gone on to careers in academia, public history and culture, or journalism.
 PhD students whose dissertations I’ve directed do work ranging from the history of popular culture to disability studies to US empire.

 - US in the World